rome/tools/crates/rome_js_formatter/docs/implement_the_formatter.md

 # Implement the formatter

 Our formatter is node based.
 Meaning that each AST node knows how to format itself.
-In order to implement the formatting, a node has to implement the trait `ToFormatElement`.
+In order to implement the formatting, a node has to implement the trait `FormatNode`.

 `rome` has an automatic code generation that creates automatically the files out of the grammar.
 By default, all implementations will format verbatim,